techieaditya/eip-s2/README.md

  [0.019637924702302554, 0.9943]

 # 3. Steps Taken
+>
-I.Selecting appropriate filter size.
+1.Selecting appropriate filter size.
-Increased the dropout value.
+2.Increased the dropout value.
-Set the bias value to false
+3.Set the bias value to false
-tinkered with scheduler learning rate, turns out what was provided was quite good.
+4.tinkered with scheduler learning rate, turns out what was provided was quite good.